cybertraining-dsc/su21-reu-375/project/index.md

 **Figures 4a-d**: Images of vaccine hesitancy rates by certain demographics

-## 3 Methodology
-Python, matplotlib was utilized to visualize the data and Jupyter notebook was used to program the software.

-## 4. Results
+## 3. Results

-### 4.1 Race
+### 3.1 Race
 In the study done by the Journal of Community Health, Black Americans are shown to have the highest rate of vaccine hesitancy at 34% with White Americans not very far behind at 22%[^1].
 Additionally, Asian Americans have the lowest rate of hesitancy at 11%[^1].
 Similar results can be seen in the data provided by the US Census Bureau, with Black and White Americans having the highest two vaccination hesitancy rates, however they are shown to be very close, at 10.6% and 11.9%, respectively[^4].
 In Addition, Asian Americans are once again shown to have the lowest vaccination rates at as low as 2.3%[^4].
 This information correlates with the data provided by the US Census Bureau, which shows that Black Americans have the lowest rate of vaccination at 72.7% and Asian Americans have the highest rate of vaccination of 94.1%[^4].

-### 4.2 Sex
+### 3.2 Sex
 In the study done by the Jounral of Community Health, men and women are shown to have very similar rates of vaccine hesitancy at 22% for both groups[^1].
 This can also be seen in the data provided by the US Census Bureau with women having a hesitancy rate of 10.3% and men having a barely higher rate of 11.3%[^4].
 This goes along well with the vaccination rates provided by the US Census Bureau, which shows that men and women have vaccination rates of 81.4% and 80.5%[^4].

-### 4.3 Age
+### 3.3 Age
 The age ranges for both studies are grouped slighlty differently, yet, interestingly enough, both data sets show two completely different age groups having the highest rate of hesitancy.
 In the Journal of Community Health study, the 41-60 year old group is shown to have the highest rate at 24%[^1].
 Yet, in the US Census Bureau's data, ages 25-39 have the highest hesitancy rate at 15.9%[^4].
 Because it has the much larger sample size, it is safer to assume that the US Census Bureaus data is more correct in this case.
 However, both data sets show that seniors have have the lowest hesitancy rates, which makes sense as this age group has the highest vaccination rate of 93%[^4].

-### 4.4 Education Level
+### 3.4 Education Level
 Once again, the education levels are grouped slightly differently with the US Census Bureau not taking account for those with a Master's degree above and the Journal of Community Health grouping together those who have a high school education and thos who have not completed high school.
 However, unlike the previous variable, very similar results are yielded despite the difference.
 In both studies, those who had a high school education or below had the highest hesitancy rate at 31% in the Journal of Community Health study and 15.7% for those who have less than a high school education and 13.8% for those who have one in the data provided by the US Census Bureau[^1][^4].
-This correlates with the vaccination rate data as those who ahave a high school education or less have the two lowest vaccination rates of 74.3% and 70.9%, respectively.
+This correlates with the vaccination rate data as those who ahave a high school education or less have the two lowest vaccination rates of 74.3% and 70.9%, respectively[^4].

+### 3.5 Location
+The Journal of Community Healt is the only data set that assigns specific percentages to the hesitancy rates to regions of the United States with the Northeast having the highest hesitancy rate of 25%, followed very closely by the West and South at 24% and 23%, respectively[^1].
+This leaves the Midwest with the lowest hesitancy rate of 18%[^1].
+This is partially reflected by the data displayed in the map of the United States that illustrates the rates of hesitancy made by the Census Bureau, which shows that the rates of vaccine hesitancy are slightly higher in the Northeast, West, and Midwest, with the lowest hesitancy rate in the South[^2].

-### 4.5 Residential Classification, Location, and Political Affiliation
+### 3.6 Political Affiliation

-### 4.6 Familial and Marriage Status
 This variable is only seen in the Journal of Community Health study.
-Here, those who are single and never married (30%) and those who have children at home (25%) [^1].
+It shows that vaccine hesitancy is highest in Republicans  at 29% and lowest in Democrats at 16%.

-## 5. Conclusion
+## 4. Conclusion

-A convincing but not fake conclusion should summarize what the conclusion of the project is.
+After analyzing the data, a person's sex appears to have no influence regarding a person's willingness to recieve a COVID vaccine.
+However, the other variables looked at during this study appear to have a great influence.
+One's level of education appears to have great influence over their willingness to take the vaccine.
+This makes sense as those who are less educated are less likely to understand the significance of vaccinations and how they protect the U.S. population and may also be more vulnerable to false information about the vaccine as they may not have the skills to deduce whether a source is reliable or not.
+Additionally, the data shows that younger adults are less likely to recieve the vaccine.
+This is possibly due to the common misconception that young people are not adversely affected by the virus and as a result the vaccine is not necessary, which could be why , according to the US Census Bureau, 34.9% of those who are hesitant to take the vaccine don't believe that they need it[^4].

+First, race appears to be a significant factor with Black Americans having the lowest vaccination rates and among the highest vaccine hesitancy rates.
+This could be due a number of overlapping factors,

 ## 6. Acknowledgments